1107-adishjain/zerocall-eBPF/README.md

 ```

 ### 7. Initialize the Go Control Plane
 The Control Plane acts as the "brain," responsible for loading the compiled eBPF object into the kernel, generating the zero-trust policy, and populating the BPF Hash Map.
-We use the cilium/ebpf library to manage this.

-Initialize the module and download the dependencies:

 Bash: